CecileRottner/BranchPrice_UCP/doc/dyn_prog_time.md

 <img src="https://render.githubusercontent.com/render/math?math=\sum_{i=1}^n P_{max}^i x^i \geq D_t">

-Note that a solution to this problem provides an up/down plan $x$ for which there exists a production plan satisfying the demand $D_t$.
+Note that a solution to this problem provides an up/down plan x for which there exists a production plan satisfying the demand Dt.

 We transform to a knapsack problem as follows using variable <img src="https://render.githubusercontent.com/render/math?math=\overline{x}^i = 1 - x^i">: